Courses

 AS Foundational Abilities: Writing and Communication (FA1), Culture and Aesthetics (FA3)

 A survey of primarily American, 20th century, popular crime film: hits, heists, cons, organized crime, crimes of passion, and other "left-handed form[s] of human endeavor."
-Oral presentation, short critical response (5 pp.), essay (12 pp.).
+Oral presentation, shot analyses, and two short written critical responses.
+Interested students lacking pre-requisites should contact the instructor.

 Distribution Area: Humanities